ArthurDanjou/artsite/content/projects/hackathon-cnd.md

 ## The Setting: Fort de Mont-Valérien

-This was not a typical university hackathon.
-Organized by the **Commissariat au Numerique de Defense (CND)**, the event took place over three intense days within the walls of the **Fort de Mont-Valerien**, a highly secured military fortress.
+The **Commissariat au Numerique de Defense (CND)** hosted the event over three intense days within the walls of the **Fort de Mont-Valerien**, a highly secured military fortress.

-Working in this environment made the real-world stakes of the mission concrete.
 Our **team of six**, representing **Universite Paris-Dauphine**, competed against several elite engineering schools to solve critical defense-related data challenges.

 ## The Mission: Classifying the Invisible